SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 In particular, a protocol can declare that conforming types must implement certain properties, methods, initializers, and subscripts.
-Protocols can also declare special kinds of type aliases, called :newTerm:`associated types`, that can clarify the relationship between the various declarations of the protocol.
+Protocols can also declare special kinds of type aliases, called :newTerm:`associated types`, that can specify relationships among the various declarations of the protocol.
 The *protocol member declarations* are discussed in detail below.

 Protocol types can inherit from any number of other protocols.